-Component Description (1) ψ Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power-saving state.
-The computer shuts off power to the display and other unneeded components.
-Off: The computer is off or in Hibernation.
-Hibernation is a power-saving state that uses the least amount of (2) 9 Hard drive light Blinking white: The hard drive is being accessed.
+Component Description (1) 9 Hard drive light Blinking white: The hard drive is being accessed.
 Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select models only) on page 40.
-(3) Memory card reader Reads optional memory cards that store, manage, share, or access information.
+NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select models only) on page 48.
+(2) Memory card reader Reads optional memory cards that store, manage, share, or access information.
 To insert a card: Hold the card label-side up, with connectors facing the slot, insert the card into the slot, and then push in on the card until it is firmly seated.
 To remove a card: Press in on the card it until it pops out.
-(4) ss← USB 3.0 ports (2) Each USB 3.0 port connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(5) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed HDMI device.
-(6) RJ-45 (network) jack/status lights Connects a network cable.White: The network is connected.Amber: Activity is occurring on the network.
-(7) AC adapter light On: The AC adapter is connected and the battery is charged.
+(3) ss∻ USB 3.0 ports (2) Each USB 3.0 port connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(4) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed HDMI device.
+(5) RJ-45 (network) jack/status lights Connects a network cable.
+White: The network is connected.
+Amber: Activity is occurring on the network.
+(6) AC adapter light On: The AC adapter is connected and the battery is charged.
 Off: The computer is using battery power.
-(8) Power connector Connects an AC adapter.
+(7) Power connector Connects an AC adapter.
+(8) Security cable slot Attaches an optional security cable to the computer.
+NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.